Skip to content

 Tips for populating and formatting the job description template

 In some instances, it may be appropriate to gather input from the incumbent(s), specifically if there are a small number of people in the position (3 or fewer) and if there is ambiguity regarding the position’s responsibilities.
-If an employee provides input, the supervisor retains responsibility to review the final job description and complete review and approval steps with their HR Business Partner.
-If you are unsure of the information necessary, please consult with your HR Business Partner.
-There are several new job codes and functional job classifications post-CPM (Career Path Modernization)
+If an employee provides input, the supervisor retains responsibility for reviewing the final job description and completing the review and approval steps with their HR Business Partner.
+If you are unsure of the necessary information, please consult your HR Business Partner.

 • “Other duties as assigned.”
 Should always be the last line item, and does not require an associated percentage of time